appsecnz/appsecnz.github.io/conference/breakouts.md

 #### Secure Coding Tournament Kickoff Session - Secure Code Warrior
 **10:00 a.m., Friday**

-Oliver (Olly) Ewert will be on hand to provide an overview of the online Secure Coding Tournament, hosted by [Secure Code Warrior](https://www.securecodewarrior.com/), one of our Gold Sponsors.
+Oliver (Olly) Ewert will be on hand to provide an overview of the online Secure Coding Tournament, hosted by [Secure Code Warrior](https://www.securecodewarrior.com/){: target="_blank" rel="sponsored"}, one of our Gold Sponsors.

 He'll provide instructions for joining the tournament, along with an overview of the platform and how to complete the challenges.

-If you're planning to participate in the tournament, you can [Register Now](https://discover.securecodewarrior.com/TN-202101-APPSEC-NZ_01LP-Registration.html).
+If you're planning to participate in the tournament, you can [Register Now](https://discover.securecodewarrior.com/TN-202101-APPSEC-NZ_01LP-Registration.html){: target="_blank" }.

 #### Speed Interviews - Quantum Security
 **2:25 p.m., Friday**